InHouse Wills arranges expert help for clients dealing with probate in Leicester

 your estate might not need probate at all, or

 the process may be relatively cheap and simple for your family to handle themselves.

 If you still think it might be right for you, contact us to discuss the details.

-For a simple estate you may be able to avoid obtaining probate.
-If savings with any
+With a simple estate you may be able to avoid obtaining probate.
+If savings with

-one organisation are relatively small (typically under £15,000) and there is no property
+any one organisation are relatively small (typically under £15,000) and there is

-to be transferred and there are no shares to be sold then you may be in luck.
-However,
+no property to be transferred and there are no shares to be sold then you may be

-it only needs the holder of one asset to insist on seeing a Grant and suddenly the
+in luck.
+However, it only needs the holder of one asset to insist on seeing a Grant

-whole estate becomes involved in the probate process.
-This can involve some complex
+and suddenly the whole estate becomes involved in the probate process.
+This can involve

-forms covering legal and financial issues including tax submissions to HM Revenue
+some complex forms covering legal and financial issues including tax submissions